alexander16108/comic-dance-frontend-app/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-Original design idea by Gregoire Vella on Behance.
-[Gregoire Vella on Behance]()
+- Original design idea by [Gregoire Vella](https://www.behance.net/muratk) on Behance.
 - Microverse
 - The Odin Project